mihuwis/design_patterns/README.md

 #### [Factory with map and Functional interface](src/main/java/com/progresspoint/patterns/creational_patterns/factory/CurrencyFunctionalFactory.java)

-Different aproach, where functional possibilities of Java 8 were used.
+Different approach, where functional possibilities of Java 8 were used.
 In map string representation of class is stored as key, as value we have Supplier interface of given class.